KhronosGroup/glTF-Blender-Exporter/docs/user.md

 #### Substance Painter
 [Substance Painter](https://www.allegorithmic.com/products/substance-painter) is a 3D painting software allowing you to texture, render and share your work.
-At point of writing, the exporter of Substance Painter does not have a preset for glTF 2.0.
+At point of writing, the exporter of Substance Painter does not have a preset for glTF 2.0 Metallic Roughness export.
 However, this can be easily configured:

 ![glTF SubstancePainter](glTF_SubstancePainter.png)